Bylaws of the DBA

 Section 2: Election of the Board

 Elections for applicable Board members to the Executive Board shall be conducted at the annual meeting in April.
-Except for the transition elections commencing at the annual meeting in October, 1998, each member of said Board shall be elected for a term of two (2) years.
-The election shall consist of a paper ballot listing all nominated candidates, and each voting member will vote for the applicable open Board positions.
+Except for the transition elections commencing at the annual meeting in October 1998, each member of said Board shall be elected for a term of two (2) years.
+The election shall consist of a posted ballot listing all nominated candidates, and each voting member will vote for the applicable open Board positions by a show of hands at the Annual Meeting.
 The candidates with the highest vote totals for the positions that are available shall be considered elected to the Board.

-Section 3: Nominations or declarations of candidacy must be received by the existing Board at least sixty (60) days prior to the election of the Board.
+Section 3: Nominations or declarations of candidacy must be received by the existing Board at least thirty (30) days prior to the election of the Board.